devteds/swarm-portworx-consul/README.md

 Output should start with `Status: PX is operational` and the details of the block device.

-Also verify consule key/value,
+Also verify consul key/value,

 ```
 open "http://$(docker-machine ip node-1):8500/ui/#/dc1/kv/"
 ```

-## Application
+## Application Stack

+API service and a datbase service that use portworx volume.
 Check the `db` service in `app.yml` to learn how the portworx volume is created and used.

 ```
 eval $(docker-machine env node-1)